-- 1. When there are extreme circumstances that prevent a participant from coming to the agency such as when a participant is hospitalized or homebound due to illness. - 2.
-When a CMF, CMU or Trial Job participant has a work schedule that makes it difficult to come into the office for a face-to-face EP appointment.
+1. When there are extreme circumstances that prevent a participant from coming to the agency such as when a participant is hospitalized or homebound due to illness.

+2. When a CMF or CMU participant has a work schedule that makes it difficult to come into the office for a face-to-face EP appointment.